“Desiderata” for the Third Millennium

 The dictionary defines fate as “forces outside your control that make things happen.”

 In this age and time where almost any event -past or present- can be explained by science, the concept of a God or a “Supreme Being” dominating us is simply a myth — just another concoction of the human mind.
-But, is it???
+But, is it?

-Science and religion (or just the belief in a superior being) are strange bedfellows that govern our lives once we’re brought forth.
 We were not given a choice to be born, but we also don’t want our existence to be predictable and measurable by one of the main branches of science – mathematics (together with logic).

 Humanity Development Maturation

-In this context, humans forget that life is not an exact science and that everyone’s life is unpredictable.
+But in this context, humans forget that life is not an exact science and that everyone’s life is unpredictable.
 While genetics has shown that traits, abilities, diseases, and life spans can be passed on or measured, life’s immeasurable variables are just too much for science.
 Even the science of weather forecasting can be wrong.

 Humans are not robots that can all be shepherded into a controlled environment for the masters to have total control over their slaves.
-The human brain is just too complex that even science, and its fantastic role in human advancement, has barely scratched the surface of how it works — every individual being is unique.
-Multiply those variables by the global population, and you’ll get a result that is too overwhelming for science or mathematics to measure accurately.
-And humans keep evolving.
+The human brain is too complex for even science, and its fantastic role in human advancement has barely scratched the surface of how it works — every individual is unique.

 A few people had also used the same tools for their glory.
-Goodness or what is normally perceived to be good in society doesn’t matter as long as they live the good life, the envy of others– their goals are achieved.
-For these few, morality no longer matters.
-Everything could be bought and turned into their lapdogs.
-What God?
-I am God.
-Look, I am too popular.
-I could do anything I wanted, and it was all too easy.
+Goodness, or what is generally perceived as good in society, doesn’t matter as long as they live the good life, the envy of others, and their goals are achieved.

 But it’s also too easy for science to remind us that if someone achieves power and truly believes he’s among the gods, he goes mad.
 And Fate steps in.